bkcastro/sketch-cli/README.md

 ## Sketch

-So what even is a sketch?

-A sketch is just a simple idea that can be rendered on a bowser.
+A sketch is a simple idea that can be rendered on a bowser.
 It is up to the user to defined what they wish to represent.

 ## Server

-Sketchbook has a built in custom file server.
+Sketchbook has a built-in custom file server.
 This tool is handy when trying to come up with new ideas.
 To obtain a holistic view, open up different sketches and move them around the computer screen (assuming a display manger is being used).
 Then sit back and channel the creative forces.

 There are two modes available.